ps-tuebingen-courses/pl1-lecture-notes/src/05-name-binding/name-binding.md

 ### Substitution, take 3

-To substitute identifier `i` in `e` with expression `v`, replace all non-binding identifiers in `e` having the name `i` with the expression `v`, unless the identifier is in a scope different from that introduced by `i`.
+To substitute identifier `i` in `e` with expression `v`, replace all non-binding identifiers in `e` having the name `i` with the expression `v`, unless the identifier is in a scope different from the one introduced by `i`.

 ```scala mdoc:silent
 val subst3: (Exp, String, Num) => Exp = (e, i, v) => e match {